weng-lab/atacseq-workflow/README.md

-# atacseq-docker-images
+# atacseq-workflow
-Individual Docker images for each step of the ENCODE DCC ATAC-seq pipeline
+Krews workflow for processing ATAC-seq data, adapted from the ENCODE-DCC pipeline.